Aamirf730/genesis-mobile-menu-replacement/README.md

 Install and activate the wpcode plugin.
 Integrate the Custom Mobile Menu:

-From your WordPress dashboard, go to Appearance > WPCode.
-Copy the code from our repository (ensure you copy everything, including the CSS, HTML, and JavaScript parts).
+From your WordPress dashboard, go to WPCODE > Add Snippet Copy the code from our repository (ensure you copy everything, including the CSS, HTML, and JavaScript parts).
-Paste the code into the WPCode editor.
+Paste the code into the WP Code editor.
+Name it Mobile Menu.
+Select the code type as "PHP.
 Click Save.

 Test the Menu:

 Navigate to your website on a mobile device or use a mobile emulator in your web browser.